 Our company name is PT Sisola Specialty Coffee, often just Sisola Coffee.
 The word Sisola comes from the local Luwu language and means “together” (or “bersama” in Indonesian language), conveying the idea that we are working with farmers to elevate the quality and market opportunities for Luwu coffee.
 Some buyers have used our name in their description or sourcing information, feel free, but this is not expected.

 Transparent Purchasing / Farm Gate Pricing

-We purchase ripe coffee cherry a short walk from the farmers’ homes, and in 2019 we paid $2.17 USD per pound directly to the farmers (green weight equivalent).
+We purchase ripe coffee cherry a short walk from the farmers’ homes, and in 2023 for every pound of green coffee $3.14 USD was paid directly to the farmers for coffee cherry.
 We have no exclusivity contracts or obligations with any farmers and they are completely free to sell to us or do their traditional processing and sell to other traders.
-In order to sell to us the farmers need to be more careful and selective in their picking, but they no longer must do the pulping, washing, and initial drying at home as they must when selling to all other buyers in the region.
-In the 2019 season the price from the other commodity-focused traders fluctuated from $1.36-1.65 USD per pound (green weight equivalent), and therefore our price was 32-60% above other buyers.
+In order to sell to us the farmers need to be more careful and selective in their picking, but are then freed of the labor in pulping, washing, and initial drying at home which they must do when selling to all other buyers in the region.
+The other traders in the region are commodity-focused and in the 2023 season their prices fluctuated from $1.80-2.20 USD per pound (green weight equivalent), so our price was about 50% greater.

-In addition to a Farm Gate price of $2.17 per pound paid to the farmers, $0.70 per pound was paid to our local employees, so $2.87 per pound has gone directly into the pockets of the local community.
+In addition to $3.14 per pound paid to the farmers, $0.57 per pound was paid to our local employees, so $3.71 per pound has gone directly into the pockets of the local community.

 We pay more and we pay faster, but it’s not charity, it’s adding value and returning that value to the very top of the supply chain.
 With the farmers bringing a higher standard of ripeness, and our company processing with a higher standard of care, together we produce a specialty product that stands apart in this region where coffee has only prior been sold into commodity markets.